 These legal forms are suited to projects involving several people and offer great flexibility in the organisation of the business.
 They also make it possible to divide the capital contributions between the partners and to define the roles and responsibilities of each, particularly with regard to the management of the lease and the distribution of profits.
 One of the partners may be given the status of manager, which entails specific obligations in terms of managing and representing the company.

 As a company director, you will be affiliated to the general Social Security scheme.
-The conditions for affiliation vary according to your income and the status you have chosen.
+The conditions for affiliation vary according to your income and the status you have chosen (professional or non-professional furnished lettings).
 Good management of social security contributions is essential to avoid unpleasant surprises and ensure the financial sustainability of your company.
 You will also need to ensure that you comply with URSSAF obligations, particularly in terms of social protection and pensions.

 1. How do I sell a gîte?